 It is caused by protracted exposure to ultraviolet rays of the sun, though there are many other forms as well.
 It results in the formation of patches or sometimes the accretion of melanin creates a dark blemish that ultimately turns into a scar.
 All such marks and scars can be removed and the original tint of the complexion can be restored with the help of skin cancer surgery.

 Skin cancer like melanoma is potentially fatal.
 Therefore, it is imperative that skin cancer treatment is begun early.
 Surgery is the oldest form of treating skin cancer.
 This treatment involves the removal of the tumor and some adjacent healthy tissues in order to stem the cancer spread.
 Primarily, there are three forms of skin cancer: basal cell carcinoma, which is the most frequent type of cancer and can be treated without difficulty.
 Second, squamous cell carcinoma is the next most common kind that materializes as a sore or a red patch finally turning into a mole.
-Lastly, the most hazardous type is the melanoma which initiates as a black or brown lump which seems jagged.
+Lastly, the most hazardous type is the melanoma which usually initiate as a new or darkening mole which seems jagged.